ankitalodha05/Test-Capstone/Eks Cluster Setup/README.md

-# Step-by-Step Guide: Setting Up an EKS Cluster on Ubuntu
+# Setting Up an EKS Cluster on Ubuntu

 ## 1. Launch Ubuntu Instance and Connect
 - Launch an **EC2 Ubuntu** instance in AWS.